juujii/busapp/readme.md

    ```bash
    pip install requests rpi_lcd
    ```
-3. Update the STOPIDS on line 7 and 8 of the busapp.py
+3. Update the variables to your desired STOPID (as described under "Configuration")
 4. Ensure your LCD is properly connected to the Raspberry Pi's GPIO pins

 ## Configuration